-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” typically makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” typically makes you think of the air outdoors.
 Actually, indoor air quality can be just as bad as outdoor air.
 It makes sense.
 We are spending more time indoors and our houses are becoming more energy-efficient, which means they’re air tight and keeping contaminants inside.
 You ought to know what’s negatively affecting your indoor air quality so you can make it better.
 Here are three frequent problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be hard.
 Higher amounts of humidity can assist with the growth of mold, mildew and bacteria.
 Too little humidity can hurt your mucous membranes and increase the possibility of contracting a cold or flu and heighten other respiratory problems.
 Plus, your home’s furniture and woodwork can be impaired by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 In fact, their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Because dust mites love pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big allergen is pet dander.
 So, if your pets are in your bedroom, even more allergens are accruing.
 You can lower the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that includes a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from Hix Air Conditioning Service, Inc. can walk through all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals used.
 This is also true for lots of household cleaners.
 Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your living space should support your health, not damage it.
 We want to offer our expertise to ensure you have the best indoor air quality available.
 To schedule an in-home air assessment or inquire about indoor air quality, call us at 918-682-8238.
-If it’s simpler for you, you can also schedule your appointment with us online.